Table of Contents

 Pay Down Debts

-For many, having large amounts of debt may be a cause of stress and concern, and it can have an impact on your financial health.
-Another focus of your crash course in personal finance basics is to work out a plan to start paying down some of those debts.
+Having large amounts of debt may be a cause of stress and concern, and it can have an impact on your financial health.
+Another focus is to work out a plan to start paying down some of those debts.

 This is one area where a budget can be helpful.
 As you go through your budget, pay close attention to the debt you already have.
 The list might include student loans, medical bills or credit card debt.
 See where you can save money on other expenses and consider paying down some of these debts systematically.